How To Stop Pleasing Others And Stand Up For Yourself

-We also realize it can make us a bit vulnerable to those who are a overly controlling and demanding, and wanting to take advantage of us.
+We also realize it can make us vulnerable, to those who are a overly controlling and demanding, and wanting to take advantage of us.

-It’s generally thought those who attempts to constantly please others, placing their own needs on the back burner, may be preventing themselves from getting their own true needs met.
+It’s generally thought those who attempt to constantly please others, placing their own needs on the back burner, may be preventing themselves from getting their own needs met.

-What they’re doing is erecting a sign over their head saying, “use and abuse me.”
+What they’re doing is erecting a sign over their head saying, “use and abuse me,” I’ll do what you ask.
+All while the judgment of karma lurks in disappointment.

 Protect Yourself Better

-We at one time or another all have experienced instances where someone can become extremely intimidating.
+We at one time or another all have experienced instances, where someone can become extremely intimidating, and we fold.

-By instinct, we’ll nervously comply just to keep it peaceful by doing what they’ve asked, wanting to keep them satisfied.
+By instinct, we’ll comply just to keep the peace by doing what they’ve asked, wanting to keep them satisfied.
 But realize doing so is usually just a temporary solution.

 They’ll always come back for more and may get more demanding, while also often treating you more abusively as time progresses.